AC0

-AC0 is a complexity class used in circuit complexity.
+AC0 (alternating circuit) is a complexity class used in circuit complexity.
 It is the smallest class in the AC hierarchy, and consists of all families of circuits of depth O(1) and polynomial size, with unlimited-fanin AND gates and OR gates (we allow NOT gates only at the inputs).
 It thus contains NC0, which has only bounded-fanin AND and OR gates.
+Such circuits are called "alternating circuits", since it is only necessary for the layers to alternate between all-AND and all-OR, since one AND after another AND is equivalent to a single AND, and the same for OR.

 Example problems

 Integer addition and subtraction are computable in AC0, but multiplication is not (specifically, when the inputs are two integers under the usual binary or base-10 representations of integers).

 Since it is a circuit class, like P/poly, AC0 also contains every unary language.

 Descriptive complexity

 From a descriptive complexity viewpoint, DLOGTIME-uniform AC0 is equal to the descriptive class FO+BIT of all languages describable in first-order logic with the addition of the BIT predicate, or alternatively by FO(+, ×), or by Turing machine in the logarithmic hierarchy.